e9kwagh/lesson027/easy_questions.md

 # Question 7
 problems of list comprihensions like :

-Nest list comprehensions
+Nested list comprehensions
-Write a function nested_prime() to generate a list of prime numbers upto using only a nested list comprehension
+Write a function nested_prime() to generate a list of prime numbers upto n using only a nested list comprehension

 ```
 def solver() :